patie229/DBMS_04/README.md

 business if an order is deleted versus if a customer is deleted?

 > *Your answer:*
+>
+> work_item.order_no ON DELETE CASCADE: A work item only has meaning in the context of an order.
+If an order is deleted (e.g. due to cancellation or correction of an entry), all related work items are automatically removed as well.
+Keeping such records without a corresponding order would be semantically inconsistent. vehicle.cust_no ON DELETE RESTRICT: A vehicle may exist independently of an active customer, but it must always have an owner.
+Deleting a customer who is still linked to a vehicle would result in the loss of ownership information.
+The RESTRICT option ensures that the vehicle must first be reassigned or handled appropriately before the customer can be deleted, thereby preserving data integrity.

 **Question 4.2:** Test referential integrity by running: